Core aeration and overseeding is one of the best things you can do to rejuvenate and strengthen your lawn.

-1. It breaks down thatch.
+1. Breaks down thatch.
 A layer of thatch can suffocate your lawn.

 2. Reduces soil compaction which allows roots to grow deeper.